zenkay/personal-blog/php/wp-content/plugins/updraftplus/readme.txt

 == Screenshots ==

+1. Main dashboard - all screenshots are from UpdraftPlus Premium, so may shown some features that are not shown in the free version

-1. Configuration page
+2. Configuration page

-2. Restoring from a backup
+3. Restoring from a backup

-3. Showing and downloading backup sets
+4. Showing and downloading backup sets

 We recognise and thank the following for code and/or libraries used and/or modified under the terms of their open source licences: